 Here's how to master each of these.

 If your company is sticking with the corporate card, this next section is for you.
-We're pretty convinced that the company credit card is a bad idea.
+We're convinced that the company credit card is a bad idea.
 Too little flexibility, and too much risk of fraud.

 For SaaS payments, you really want a virtual credit card.
 These let you enter your company card details on a website, except they're not actually your company card's details.
 They're unique.